-Below are some of the reasons why your dog’s nose is changing color and texture, what you can do about it, and when it’s time to go see a vet.
+Below are some of the reasons why your dog’s nose change color, what you can do about it, and whether or not it’s cause for concern.

-Your dog’s nose can get sunburned just like yours!
-This is different from your dog’s nose changing color from heat because it’s caused by direct sunlight and can be painful for him.
+Your dog’s nose can get sunburned just like yours.
+However, this is very different from your dog’s nose changing colors from cold because it’s caused by direct sunlight and can be very painful.

-If your dog is losing his hair he may also need sunscreen on the rest of his body to protect his skin.
-Be careful when applying not to get sunscreen up your pup’s nose or in his eyes.
+If your dog is losing hair, they may also need sunscreen on the rest of their body to protect their skin.
+Be careful when applying not to get sunscreen up your pup’s nose or in their eyes.

 View this post on Instagram

-Has your dog ever come in from playing outside with a sad look on his face and a big swollen nose?
-This is likely because he was bitten or stung by an insect on his nose.
+Has your dog ever come in from playing outside with a sad look on their face and a big red, swollen nose?
+This is likely because they were bitten or stung by an insect.

 This condition doesn’t affect every dog and is also known as “Collie nose” because it’s more common in herding breeds like Collies, Shelties, and Aussies.
 Dogs with this condition, when exposed to sunlight, develop a rash on their nose and muzzle.

-At first it will look irritated and left untreated will cause the hair around the area to fall out.
-If the dog is continuously exposed to sunlight, the skin on and around the nose will break down and the nose will become a big, oozing sore that never heals.
+At first it will look irritated and left untreated will cause the hair around the area to fall out and for a scab to form.
+If the dog is continuously exposed to sunlight, the skin on and around the nose will break down, and the nose becomes a big, oozing sore that never heals.

 Nasal solar dermatitis can cause skin cancer in advanced stages.
 It’s very painful and uncomfortable and definitely needs professional treatment.

-Zinc toxicosis, or dangerously excessive levels of zinc, is more common than zinc-responsive dermatosis, as owners incorrectly assume their dog needs the supplement or give their dogs too much of it.
+Zinc toxicosis, or dangerously excessive levels of zinc, is more common than zinc-responsive dermatosis, as owners incorrectly assume their dog needs the supplement or give them too much of it.